isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

     (field name ``GCSobject``) as well as the size of the file in bytes (``objectSizeBytes``).
     **Note** that you will *not* be able to actually *access* these data files unless you have prior dbGaP authorization and have gone through the necessary authentication process in the ISB-CGC web app.
+    (Metadata *about* controlled-access data files is open-access and can therefore be included in these tables.)

 ..